datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 * Custom facets
 * Scatterplot facets

 **Numeric and Scatterplot facets** display graphs instead of lists of values.
-The graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
+The numeric facet graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
 These facets are explored further in [Examining Numbers in OpenRefine](http://www.datacarpentry.org/OpenRefine-ecology-lesson/03-numbers/)

 **Custom facets** are a range of different types of facets.
 Some of the default custom facets are: